tars9/modplax/README.md

 All options you specify in the Modplax installer GUI can be specified as command-line parameters.

-To install using command-line parameters, run the Modplax installer with the parameters within the "Command Prompt".
+To install using command line parameters, run the Modplax installer from the "Command Prompt".

 Open the "Command Prompt":

     Press Windows Key + R, type "cmd" into the Run dialog, and press Enter.

+Run the following command:

+    cd /d "<installer location>"
+    modplax-<version>-<platform>.exe [option ...]

 > Note: Modplax supports silent install.
 Silent install mode does not display any interactive interface.
 To install in silent mode, run the installer with